Falling debris kills woman in Flushing

-Xiang Ji of Westbury was walking eastbound on Main Street near 41st Road when she was struck by a sheet of plywood that had fallen from the Tian Jin Dumpling House building located inside Golden Shopping Mall.
+Xiang Ji, a grandmother from Westbury, LI, was walking eastbound in the area of Main Street and 41st Road when she was struck by a sheet of aluminum-covered plywood that had been blown off the 41-28 Main Street Tian Jin Dumpling House building because of heavy winds.

 Welcome to the discussion.